-After meeting with the experts at HonorHealth Research and Innovation Institute, evaluating her options with her fiancé and talking with House, Susan decided to take the final spot in the clinical trial and begin treatment immediately.
+After meeting with the experts at HonorHealth Research Institute, evaluating her options with her fiancé and talking with House, Susan decided to take the final spot in the clinical trial and begin treatment immediately.

 Dr. Borazanci and his team walked her through the forms she needed to fill out to begin treatment and explained what would happen next.

 ‘There is a whole team of people behind you.’